NetTLP/captured/README.md

 P4500 NVMe, and Samsung PM1725a NVMe.
-The subdirectories contain some variations of pcap files corresponding to different numbers of packets to be sent and different numbers of blocks to be written or read to/from the NVMe SSDs.It is described in the paper, Section 6.1.2.
+The subdirectories contain some variations of pcap files corresponding to different numbers of packets to be sent and different numbers of blocks to be written or read to/from the NVMe SSDs.
+It is described in the paper, Section 6.1.2.

 #### simple-nic/